Ice or Heat?

 Contrast therapy can be applied using a bucket filled with warm water and a bucket of cold water, or more simply, using hot and cold showers.

 - Alternate between buckets (or showers) every 3-5 mins for a total time of 20-30 minutes

 - Finish on cold

-If you are unsure of which method to use for your injury, pain or circumstance, contact your physiotherapist or a health professional for further help and advice.
+If you are unsure of which method to use for your injury, pain or circumstance, contact your local physiotherapist or a health professional for further help and advice.